djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ![alt text](images/image41.png)

-Now click on the blue `New project` button on the right side of the screen.
-In the `Create a project` view, you enter a unique name for your project, optionally give it a description and select an available storage service instance, which will hold all the data.
+Now, click on the blue `New project` button on the right side of the screen.
+In the `Create a project` view, enter a unique name for your project, optionally give it a description and select an available storage service instance, which will hold all the data.
 There should only be one optin for the storage.

 ![alt text](images/image42.png)

-Then click on `Create`.
+Then, click on `Create`.
 In the Projects view, go to the `Manage` tab.

 ![alt text](images/image43.png)

-In the Manage section, go to `Services & Integrations`, and click on `Associate service`, as shown below.
+In the Manage section, go to `Services & Integrations` and click on `Associate service`, as shown below.

 ![alt text](images/image44.png)